NEW: Sheriff says he will "passively" enforce governor's order to vacate immediately

 “We are in for the long haul,” said Chase Iron Eyes, a member of the Standing Rock Sioux Tribe.

 Pressure grows, protesters dig in

-The Army Corps of Engineers said in a letter Friday that people who refuse to leave could be arrested, but have since said that they have no plans to forcibly remove anyone.
+On Friday, the US Army Corps of Engineers warned that activists who refuse to leave could face arrest.
+Since the statement’s release, however, officials have backtracked, saying they have no plans to forcibly remove those who stay.

 Now, less than a week before the deadline, North Dakota Gov. Jack Dalrymple has ordered protesters to clear out immediately, citing a reason other than trespassing: harsh winter conditions.

 In a statement, he said the protesters’ temporary dwellings have yet to be inspected and approved, and failure to do so posed serious public safety concerns.
 He added that first responders would no longer be responsible for providing emergency services to those who remained.